 \section{Trefftz-DG for Stokes}

-In this section we derive the Trefftz-DG formulation for the Stokes problem starting from a standard DG method, and then introducing Trefftz spaces into the formulation.
-In \cref{sec:impl} we show a possible way to implement the Trefftz spaces, and construct local particular solutions to treat the inhomogeneous problem using the embedded Trefftz DG method, see \cite{2201.07041}.
+In this section we derive the Trefftz-DG formulation for the Stokes problem.
+For that, we first introduce a standard DG method and then include the Trefftz spaces in the formulation.
+In \cref{sec:impl} we show a possible way to implement the Trefftz spaces and construct local particular solutions to treat the inhomogeneous problem using the embedded Trefftz-DG method, see \cite{2201.07041}.